-School Contributions were introduced in 1991 to cover photocopying costs, paper, art and craft equipment, etc. Money collected is used to buy equipment for your children to be used in classrooms and the large quantity of copy paper.
+School Contributions were introduced by the Department of Education in 1991 to cover photocopying costs, paper, art and craft equipment, etc. Money collected is used to buy equipment for your children to be used in classrooms and the large quantity of copy paper.
 The school uses a very large quantity of paper for use by the children.

-The School Contribution has been set by the P&C at \$25 per child or \$50 per family to help offset these costs.
+The School Contribution has been set by the P&C at \$45 per child or \$90 per family per year to help offset these costs.
 Parents are asked to pay the levy as soon as possible after the start of the school year.
 Parents may elect to pay this amount over four terms in four equal instalments.